Kavff/Kavff/README.md

 ### 😄 About Me :
--  A passionate web developer from Canada.
+-  I'm a passionate web developer from Canada.
 - 🌱 I’m currently learning **React.js,Blockchain,Web3**
 - 👯 I’m looking to collaborate in any project that you propose to me**
 - 💬 Ask me about ** Javascript,Java,Spring Boot,HTML,CSS,Criptocurrency,Blockchain,A0 **